blaenk/site/input/notes/algorithms.markdown

 }
 ```

+Then label left branches with a 0 and right edges with a 1.
+The path of this bitstring to a leaf represents that leaf's Huffman code.

 The way in which the trie is constructed ensures that the more frequent characters (nodes) are closer to the root, and as a result are encoded with fewer bits.

 One thing to recognize is that the trie has to somehow be encoded in the compressed data so that it can then be decompressed.
-The trie can be encoded in a bitstream by performing pre-order traversal (root - left - right), and at each node:
+The trie can be encoded in a bitstream by performing pre-order traversal (root → left → right), and at each node:

 * if the node is a leaf, output a `1` and then the binary representation of the character
 * otherwise, write a `0` then recurse on the left node then the right (i.e. pre-order)